 Fill the Jars

-In each quart jar place 1 tablespoon salt, 1 tablespoon dill seed (or 3 heads fresh dill), 6 black peppercorns, and 2 halved garlic cloves.
-As noted above, each dill head counts as a teaspoon of dill seed.
-I only had a few heads this time so I used one head of dill and 2 teaspoons of seeds in each jar.
+👉 PRO TIP: As noted earlier, each dill head counts as a teaspoon of dill seed.
+Since I only had a few dill heads this time, I used one head of dill and two teaspoons of seeds in each jar.

 Add Cucumbers and Hot Brine to Jars

-Pack the halved or quartered cucumbers into the hot jars.
+- Working with one jar at a time, pack the halved or quartered cucumbers into the hot jars.

 Clean the Jar Rims and Add the Lids

-Wipe the top rim of each jar carefully with a dampened paper towel.
+- Wipe the top rim of each jar carefully with a dampened paper towel.
 This is to make sure that there is nothing on there that would prevent the lid from forming a complete seal.

-Place the lids on top of the jars and screw on the rings until just finger tight.
-Don't force the rings or tighten too much.
-The jars must be able to expel air during the canning process in order to create a seal.
+- Place the lids on top of the jars and screw on the rings (bands) until just finger tight.

 Process Using Low Temp Method

-Place the jars in the canner rack and lower them into the simmering hot water.
-Place the cover on the pot.
-Process in simmering hot water (180-185 degrees) for 15 minutes (low temp pasteurization method).
+- Place the jars in the canner rack and lower them into the simmering hot water.
+There should be enough water to cover the tops of the jars by at least one inch.

 Cool Jars and Test the Seal Before Storing

-How to test the seal?
+- How to test the seal?
 First, gently press the center of each lid.
-If there is any movement then the jar did not seal.
-Next, gently pull upward trying to lift the jar by the edges of the lid.
-If the lid pulls away, obviously it didn't seal.
-The pickles are still good, but can't be stored outside of refrigeration.
+If there is any movement, then the jar did not seal.
+Next, gently pull upward, trying to lift the jar by the edges of the lid.
+If the lid pulls away, obviously it didn’t seal.
+The pickles are still good but can’t be stored outside of refrigeration.

 And just like that, you have seven beautiful jars of Favorite Kosher Dill Pickles!
-Enjoy!

-📖 Recipe
+Recipe

 Favorite Kosher Dill Pickles